SciSpike/kafka-lab/labs/02-Publish-And-Subscribe/producer.md

 ## Prerequisites

+Like the previous lab, [Docker](https://www.docker.com) will be used to start Kafka.
+For those that don't have Maven and Java installed, we will also show how you can build and run the application using Docker.

-Like the previous lab, [Docker](https://www.docker.com) will be used to start a Kafka and Zookeeper server.
-We will also use a [Maven Docker image](https://hub.docker.com/_/maven) to compile & package the Java code and an [OpenJDK image](https://hub.docker.com/_/openjdk) to run it.
+We will use a [Maven Docker image](https://hub.docker.com/_/maven) to compile & package the Java code and an [OpenJDK image](https://hub.docker.com/_/openjdk) to run it.

 You should have a text editor available with Java syntax highlighting for clarity.
 You will need a basic understanding of Java programming to follow the lab although coding will not be required.
 The Kafka Producer example will be explained and then you will compile and execute it against the Kafka server.

+If Kafka is not running, please refer to the [starting-kafka-with-docker.md](../docker/starting-kafka-with-docker.md).

 ## Instructions